There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 2. InTech Flyer Explore

 So you’re more into simplicity, and a luxury hauler isn’t your thing.
-You don’t mind less space, and what you’re looking for is a small, lightweight, yet convenient toy hauler.
-Consider InTech Flyer Explore, a super lightweight toy hauler that you can pull even without a towing vehicle.
+You don’t mind less space, and you’re looking for a small, lightweight, yet convenient toy hauler.
+Consider InTech Flyer Explore, a super light toy hauler you can pull without a towing vehicle.

-With a welded aluminum frame and roof, this toy hauler has a dry weight of 1450 – 2020 lbs.
-This also means that you’ll have to compromise on living space, with less than six feet of width and 14 feet of length.
+With a welded aluminum frame and roof, this toy hauler weighs 1450 – 2020 lbs dry weight.
+This also means you’ll have to compromise on living space, with less than six feet of width and 14 feet of length.

-However, to make up for it, you get to add several features in your toy hauler to make it feel more homey and convenient.
+However, to make up for it, you can add several features to your toy hauler to make it feel more homey and convenient.

-For instance, you can choose to add a slide-out kitchen, featuring a two-burner stove, a 50-quart refrigerator, and a fold-out countertop.
+For instance, you can add a slide-out kitchen featuring a two-burner stove, a 50-quart refrigerator, and a fold-out countertop.
 Campside dinner?
 Yes, please!
 You can also incorporate a curbside fold-out bed that saves living space.

-A roof rack serves to store heavy equipment while the front tongue storage has a carrying capacity of 350 lbs to store just about anything.
+A roof rack stores heavy equipment, while the front tongue storage has a carrying capacity of 350 lbs to store just about anything.
 You also get frontside overhead storage.

 3. ATC 8.5 X 32 Fifth Wheel Toy Hauler

-The ATC fifth wheel toy haulers are made for you if you don’t want to compromise on storage space and living area.
+The ATC fifth-wheel toy haulers are made for you if you don’t want to compromise storage space and living area.

-On a total length of 32 feet, you get 10.5 to 15.5 feet of storage space for all your toys – canoes, bikes, it can fit it all.
+On a total length of 32 feet, you get 10.5 to 15.5 feet of storage space for all your toys – canoes, bikes, it can fit everything.
 This garage is also 8 feet high.

 Of course, you get other perks of getting a fifth wheel.
-For instance, instead of a standard 2-stove burner, you get a 3-stove one, along with a capacitive 18 CU FT refrigerator.
+For instance, instead of a standard 2-stove burner, you get a 3-stove one and a capacitive 18 CU FT refrigerator.

-The water tank also has an increased capacity, with up to 90 gallons for gray water, and you get a 35000 BTU Lp furnace instead of the 25000 in the standard toy hauler.
+The water tank also has an increased capacity, with up to 90 gallons of gray water, and you get a 35000 BTU Lp furnace instead of the 25000 in the standard toy hauler.

-Keep in mind, this is the smallest fifth wheel ATC offers, and yet, it’s quite expensive.
+Remember that this is the smallest fifth wheel ATC offers, and yet, it’s pretty expensive.
 But if you have the pocket, I say go for it – a bit more luxury while camping always feels great.

 4. KZ Escape E180TH